 Over the years, the title Manhunter has been worn by a number of different characters in the DC Comics universe, and at least two of them have been practicing attorneys.
 Mark Shaw was a public defender who became disillusioned watching criminals manipulate the system and escape without punishment.

-Despite tussling with scoundrels and baddies in a more hand-to-hand capacity, Kate Spencer never completely abandoned the courtroom.
+Despite tussling with scoundrels and baddies in a more hand-to-hand capacity, Kate Spencer never wholly abandoned the courtroom.
 At one point she defended Wonder Woman and even went on to fill the District Attorney position once held by Harvey Dent in Gotham City.
-A solid legal resume for a comic book lawyer.
+A solid legal resume for any comic book lawyer.

 Two-Gun Kid/Matt Hawk